ironclock/Developing-and-Designing-Interactive-Devices/FinalProject.md

 Tester 2 QR code: https://drive.google.com/file/d/1CyDf-W70vyI3BW5c2ApU3LobhNvm-waA/view?usp=sharing<br>
 Tester 2 Numpad: https://drive.google.com/file/d/1bTgm4f_zwwlQ7qwlcOBsBX1oiJ3o3LP0/view?usp=sharing<br>

-### Reflections on process
+### Reflections and Pivots
 In the course of developing our project, the collaborative process was enjoyable (as per usual with this team), fostering a strong sense of teamwork among the group.
-The camaraderie we shared during the project and semester overall not only made the journey memorable but also made for creative problem-solving and effective communication practice.
+The camaraderie we shared during the project and semester overall not only made the journey memorable but also made for creative problem-solving and effective communication environment.

 However, as with any project, we encountered challenges, specifically in the implementation of the NFC reader and the physical assembly of our miniature model.
 In hindsight, we underestimated the complexity of door locking mechanisms, both in terms of the lock itself and the intricate latch system.
-This oversight led to a lack of preparedness in our engineering approach.
+This oversight led to some ad hoc solutions.

+Originally we had planned to use an NFC scanner to validate entrance into the restroom (using iOS NFC tokens).
+When we started to work on it, we realized this sensor was more complicated than we thought.
+The NFC scanner that we had was not working as expected and the pi was not complying with our requests.
+We tried various NFC Scanners (thinking that our scanner came broken at first) but could not get the NFC scanner to interact with our iOS NFC token.
+Instead we opted for QR code authentication.
+Now, a user would open their app to scan a QR code (the app accesses the phone camera) which would instigate the unlocking mechanism and the user would be able to access the restroom.

 Furthermore, our oversight extended to the physical materials used in the construction of the door.
 We failed to fully consider the intricate balance between functionality and aesthetics, which affected the overall design and usability of our project.
 A key lesson learned was the importance of thorough pre-planning, not only in terms of engineering considerations but also in selecting materials that align with both functionality and aesthetic goals.

+Also, understanding the limitations of hardware compatibility materials was something that came up often in our process as well.
+For one, we encountered some sporadic Qwiic Keypad Issues specifically a recurring "Remote I/O error" that caused the controlling script to stop unexpectedly.
+We intially thought the issue had something to do with the actual keypad and swapped ours out for a new one, tried a new cable, tried a new shim but after seeing that the problem persisted we figured the issue was not a flaw in the hardware.
+After searching for potential causes online we found a review on Sparkfun's website where a user experienced a similar issue.
+We finally were able to identify the problem as related to the keypad’s limited bus speed of 100kbit/second, potentially conflicting with other components sharing the same bus but operating at higher speeds.The approach to our solution was reconfigure two GPIO pins to create an additional bus with a limited speed of 100kbit/sec and then connect the keypad to these newly configured pins.
+We then investigated the `qwiic_keypad` library and modified a line of code that set the bus number to match our newly configured bus.
+This successfully resolved the connection issues with the Qwiic Keypad and bus speeds.
+This was one example of the importance of understanding hardware compatibility, particularly in terms of communication protocols and bus speeds.
+By methodically troubleshooting and modifying software configurations, we were able to overcome a challenging hardware-software interaction issue.

-Also, understanding the limitations of physical materials was something that came up often in our process as well. **For one, the various hardware components that we were using shared lots of busses etc, causing for lag in one component or complete failure.** Another example is that, as a finishing touch on our bathroom design we had added tinsel to the door frame for a little party action.
+A smaller more physical issue we faced was that, as a finishing touch on our bathroom design we had added tinsel to the door frame for a little party action.
 While the bathroom panorama looked great, the relay for the lock was not activating while it was working the whole day.
 We knew the problem could not be the code, and started looking into various hardware pieces that could be the problem.
 We then realized that tinsel is conductive and may be interfering with a component, unknowingly causing circuit shorts in the other components.
 At that point we said goodbye to the tinsle and viola - all the components worked again.

-Reflecting on our experience, we recognize the need for a more thoughtful approach to design.
-For future iterations, we would opt for a life-size door handle and a custom-sized laser-cut acrylic or wooden box.
+Reflecting on our experience, we recognize the need for a thouroughly fleshed out approach to designing hardware.
+For future iterations, we would opt for a life-size door handle and a custom-sized laser-cut acrylic or wooden box - confirming the setup and layout of the components earlier on.
 This adjustment would not only enhance functionality but also contribute to a cleaner and more visually appealing aesthetic.

 Moreover, acknowledging the challenges we faced with the NFC reader, we now realize the value of prioritizing efficiency.
 In a hypothetical redo, we would streamline our efforts by opting for a QR code scanner instead of investing time in resolving issues with the NFC reader.
 This strategic decision would allow us to allocate time and resources more effectively, focusing on aspects of the project where we could achieve greater success.

 In essence, our project journey was marked by both triumphs and challenges.
-The insights gained from this experience will undoubtedly guide us toward more informed decision-making and meticulous planning in future endeavors, ultimately contributing to the continuous improvement of our collaborative efforts.
+What we gained from this experience will undoubtedly guide us toward more informed decision-making and meticulous planning in future endeavors, ultimately contributing to the continuous improvement of our collaborative efforts.

 ### Group work distribution